MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

             Set(Zero, q1);
         }

-        // Return number of times we saw a |0> and number of times we saw a |1 Message("Test results (# of 0s, # of 1s, # of agreements)");
+        // Return times we saw |0>, times we saw |1>, and times measurements agreed Message("Test results (# of 0s, # of 1s, # of agreements)");
         return (count-numOnes, numOnes, agree);
     }